-Alternative hip replacement technique results in faster recoveryFebruary 5th, 2013 by Michelle Brubaker in Diseases, Conditions, Syndromes /
+Alternative hip replacement technique results in faster recoveryFebruary 5, 2013 by Michelle Brubaker in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—University of California, San Diego Health System is one of only a few hospitals in the nation to offer computer-assisted navigation technology with the direct anterior hip replacement technique, potentially resulting in less pain, faster recovery and fewer dislocations for patients with osteoarthritis and other forms of degenerative joint disease.